Minh9897/bai-tap/Ex8/README.md

 # Exercise 8

-Build A Caro Game With React App
+Build A Offline Caro Game With React App

 ## Installation